privacy-scaling-explorations/maci/core/README.md

 - `stateTreeDepth:`: The depth of the state tree.
 - `messageTreeDepth:`: The depth of the message tree.
 - `voteOptionTreeDepth:`: The depth of each user's vote option tree.
-- `zerothStateLeaf`: The value of the zeroth leaf of the state tree.
-There should not be any known `StateLeaf` preimage for it as it is just a random value.
+- `zerothStateLeaf`: The leaf of the state tree at index 0.
 - `encPubKeys`: An array of `PubKey` objects used to generate ephermeral ECDH shared keys with which to encrypt commands to messages.
 For each `PubKey` in `encPubKey`, its corresponding `Message` in `messages` shares the same array